 Triage is the first line of response to bugs.
 Bug triagers make sure bugs are properly categorized, ensure bug reporters supply enough information, confirm the bugs, and verify they’re not duplicates.
 This allows developers to focus on fixing the bugs instead of sorting through them.

-If you’re an Ubuntu fan, check out the How to Triage page on the Ubuntu wiki to get started triaging bugs for Ubuntu.
+If you’re an Ubuntu fan, check out the How to Triage page on the Ubuntu wiki to get started triaging issues for Ubuntu.
 Over a thousand people are part of the Ubuntu Bug Squad, although you don’t have to join it to get started.

 Most projects need some form of documentation written, and you can be the one to do it – assuming you’re a decent writer.
 Depending on the project, there may be a guide to getting started, like GNOME has, or you may have to contact the developers directly.
 You can also get involved in the project’s wiki, if the project has one.
 Contributing to a wiki is an easy way to get started.